nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Financial book data are saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

 ---

-### Viewing Portfolio of a specific client: `view`

-View a specific's client portfolio

-Format: `view INDEX`
-* Displays the portfolio of client at index `INDEX` on the Portfolio section
-* Portfolio includes risk level and current plans purchased by the client.

-Examples:

-* `view 1` displays the risk level and current plans purchased by the 1st client of the Financial book data.
-* `view 2` displays the risk level and current plans purchased by the 2nd client of the Financial book data.

----